EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

 `BackupableDBOptions::max_background_operations` controls the number of threads used for copying files during backup and restore.
 For distributed file systems like HDFS, it can be very beneficial to increase the copy parallelism.

 `BackupableDBOptions::info_log` is a Logger object that is used to print out LOG messages if not-nullptr.
-(TODO(ajkr): link to Logger page).
+See [Logger wiki](https://github.com/facebook/rocksdb/wiki/Logger).

 If `BackupableDBOptions::sync` is true, we will use `fsync(2)` to sync file data and metadata to disk after every file write, guaranteeing that backups will be consistent after a reboot or if machine crashes.
 Setting it to false will speed things up a bit, but some (newer) backups might be inconsistent.
 In most cases, everything should be fine, though.